Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/battery.md

 <img width="689" height="918" alt="image" src="https://github.com/user-attachments/assets/ccdadead-8bcf-4ce9-887c-9c3c4b4fc3db" />

-Repeat for the 2 black wires, but put them into sockets marked with "-" sign
+Repeat for the 2 black wires, but put them into sockets marked with "-" sign.
+Note that the black "-" wires are interchangeable and can go in any "-" port, but the ports shown here are reccomended.
 <img width="689" height="918" alt="image" src="https://github.com/user-attachments/assets/eecd54fa-a442-4b24-b06c-44bbbbfdf4af" />

 Finally, put the red wire into the socket with a "+" sign in the "Regulator Input" block.
 Double check your wiring with this image.
 <img width="958" height="719" alt="image" src="https://github.com/user-attachments/assets/283ce63d-ffd5-4f94-994d-23bc1731bdaf" />

+Give a gentle tug to make sure your wires are firmly connected.

 # Connect Battery Power to Board

 {: .note }
 > Make sure the BATTERY IS OFF.
 While you are connecting wires and electronics keep the battery OFF!
+> (For batteries and most electronics the "0" symbol means "OFF" and the "1" symbol means "ON"

 You now need to get two barrel jack plugs and one 2 wire lever nut connector.
 <img width="680" height="713" alt="image" src="https://github.com/user-attachments/assets/60b62083-ea6e-4a4d-a4de-5a32be3776b5" />